k78ma/k78ma.github.io/_pages/about.md

 - TinyML
 - Other impactful applications of AI (medical imaging, mining)

 Through my past work and projects, I've gained significant experience with developing intelligent systems, from self-driving cars to robotic arms.
-I believe in being well-rounded; as such, I also have skills in hardware and mechanical design.
+Toward my general goal of improving robotics, I also have skills in hardware engineering and mechanical design.

 **Currently seeking Summer 2023 internships!**